What Is The Basic Metric Unit For Volume

 Definition of Volume

 Volume is the amount of space that a substance or object occupies.
 It's a three-dimensional quantity, meaning it has length, width, and height.
 In the International System of Units (SI), the standard unit of volume is the cubic meter (m³), which is the volume of a cube with sides of one meter in length.
-However, the liter (L) is a more practical unit for everyday measurements, especially when dealing with liquids and gases.
+On the flip side, the liter (L) is a more practical unit for everyday measurements, especially when dealing with liquids and gases.
 One liter is defined as the volume of one cubic decimeter (dm³), which is equivalent to 1000 cubic centimeters (cm³).

 Scientific Foundation